The Very Eye of Night

-The Very Eye of Night is 1955 American experimental silent short film written and directed by Maya Deren, and her last completed film.
+The Very Eye of Night is 1955 American experimental silent short film written and directed by Maya Deren.
 Made in collaboration with Metropolitan Opera Ballet School, the film was shot in black-and-white in the 16 mm format, and is projected as photographed in the negative.

 The Very of Eye of Night premiered in Port-au-Prince, Haiti, in 1955.
 It later screened in New York in 1959, with an added musical score by Teiji Ito.